oroinc/documentation/user_guide/magento_channel_integration.rst

      - SOAP API credentials.

    * - **WS-I Compliance**
-     - Optional flag.
-Defines whether the configuration meets requirements of the Web Services Interoperability Organization guidelines.
+     - Defines whether `WS-I compliance mode <http://www.magentocommerce.com/api/soap/wsi_compliance.html>`_ is enabled for the Magento store.

    * - **Sync start date**
      - Data will be synchronized as of the date defined.

 .. hint::

-    Please address you Magento administrator for the information on SOAP settings details.
+    Please address your Magento administrator for the information on the SOAP settings details.

-At this point, click :guilabel:`Check Connection` button, to check if the settings defined above are correct.
+At this point, click :guilabel:`Check Connection` button, to see if the settings defined above are correct.
 Once the connection details have been verified, the following fields will be filled with default settings.

 .. list-table:: **System Channel Entities(continued)**